-Both speed humps and speed tables have been shown to reduce traffic volumes and speed on streets where they have been installed.
+Both speed bumps and speed tables have been shown to reduce traffic volumes and speed on streets where they have been installed.

-Escambia County’s traffic calming program is overseen by the Traffic Division of the Public Works Department and is only installed in a neighborhood upon request.
+Escambia County’s traffic calming program is overseen by the Transportation and Traffic Operations Division of the Engineering Department and is only installed in a neighborhood upon request.
 Traffic calming efforts can be funded through an MSBU, which requires adjacent property owners to fund a portion of the cost to implement.
 For larger projects, and with consensus of the majority of neighborhood residents, Local Option Sales Tax funding may be available.

 Many streets and roads in Escambia County were originally designed for automotive travel, with little consideration given to the needs of walkers.
 Lack of sidewalks and construction of sidewalks too close to roads discourage people from walking regularly.
 Well-maintained sidewalks are also important to neighborhood health because they improve the appearance of neighborhoods and increase property values.
 That’s why funds from the Local Option Sales Tax have been used to pay for almost $7 million in sidewalk improvements in Escambia County in recent years.
 In some cases, this funding has been used to leverage money obtained from grant programs such as Safe Route to Schools programs.